North Sea Energy Islands: Impact on National Markets and Grids: Market arrangements for hybrid projects

 \definecolor{yellowSETUP}{rgb}{1,0.752,0} \definecolor{greenSETUP}{rgb}{0.439,0.678,0.278} \definecolor{blueSETUP}{rgb}{0.356,0.607,0.835} \definecolor{orangeSETUP}{rgb}{0.929,0.490,0.192} \definecolor{redSETUP}{rgb}{0.752,0,0} \definecolor{darkblueSETUP}{rgb}{0,0.125,0.376}

-This section presents different market setup options which define the conditions for the transmission of electricity from the offshore wind farms to the onshore grids, and motivates the choice of a new offshore bidding zone in the analyses presented in this paper.
-The options proposed in \cite{RolandBerger} are: \begin{enumerate} \item commercial flows to the respective home markets (HM); \item dynamic commercial flows to the high-price market (DHPM); \item dynamic commercial flows to the low-price market (DLPM); \item dedicated offshore bidding zone (OBZ). \end{enumerate}
+The way energy islands will be integrated to the European markets plays a deciding role in the impact the energy islands have on the social welfare of European countries and the power system operation.
+As it is still unclear which market setup option will be selected, this section reviews the proposed options and motivates the choice of a new offshore bidding zone in the analyses presented in this paper.
+The options proposed in \citet{RolandBerger} are: \begin{enumerate} \item commercial flows to the respective home markets (HM); \item dynamic commercial flows to the high-price market (DHPM); \item dynamic commercial flows to the low-price market (DLPM); \item dedicated offshore bidding zone (OBZ). \end{enumerate}

-The following example, inspired by \cite{NSWPHmarket} and illustrated in \figurename~\ref{fig:setup}, presents an ``extreme'' case with negative prices to highlight the differences between the four arrangements.
+The following example, inspired by the \citet{NSWPHmarket} and illustrated in \figurename~\ref{fig:setup}, presents an ``extreme'' case with negative prices to highlight the differences between the four arrangements.

 The system under consideration consists of 3 bidding zones (BZ) which are now connected through the hub.
 The three areas have respectively 4, 2 and 6 GW of installed offshore wind and transmission capacity (for a total of 12 GW).
 BZ1 is the high-price market (10 \euro/MWh), BZ2 the low-price market (-5 \euro/MWh) and BZ3 the medium-price market (5 \euro/MWh), and for simplicity it is assumed that these prices will not be affected by the hub.
 In all four situations, the wind power generated is half of the installed capacity (in total 6 GW) and wind farms have priority access to the offshore transmission capacity, meaning that exchanges between price zones are allowed only if there is some remaining transmission capacity.
 In \figurename~\ref{fig:setup}, the interconnectors are marked in orange, while the internal lines are marked with the color of the bidding zone.
 Moreover, uncongested lines have white flow indicators.